Why does photography matter?

 However, the lack of color in a landscape makes you search for other things that often go unnoticed in bright sunlight.
 This could be the symmetry of hills or a tree standing out from a forest of thousands.

 I have suffered from depression for most of my adult life, and photography gives me a language to express feelings for which I can find no words.
 We have a miserably poor vocabulary for mental illness, but photography has allowed me to develop a visual language for some of my most difficult emotions.

 6. Photography has the power to move us

-On a more subtle level, we can learn lessons about a whole range of emotions.
-Grief has the power to wash away the luminance and chrominance of our lives.
-There is no magic way to restore them at will.
+On a more subtle level, photography teaches us lessons about a whole range of emotions.
+Grief has the power to wash away the brightness and color of our lives.
+There is no magic way to restore these.
 We have to be patient.
-But while waiting we can search for the shapes and patterns that are still there in the greyness.
-They will lead us back to colour eventually.
-At moments of great sorrow in my life I have used images to express that hope of returning colour.
+But while waiting, we can search for the shapes and patterns that are still present in the grayness.
+They will lead us back to color eventually.
+During moments of great sorrow in my life, I have used images to express that hope of returning color.

 Photography, at its best, is a powerful language that speaks to our emotions.
 It allows us to tell our story and shows others our framing of the world around us.